 The FDA Grants committee will review these follow-up reports as an important step to ensure grants have been used responsibly.
 Failure to submit a report may preclude the funded organization or person from applying for an FDA grant for three years.

-The Committee will make a recommendation to the Board for its consideration in April of each year and will keep a record of grants approved for funding relative to the annual budget.
+The Committee will make a recommendation to the Board for its consideration each year and will keep a record of grants approved for funding relative to the annual budget.
 The Committee’s role will be advisory and the approval process will at all times remain with the FDA Board of Directors.

 The FDA Board may consider re-opening the grant application process for a specific window of time within the fiscal year if there are grant funds remaining after the May allocations.
 This second opportunity for grant requests and any corresponding deadlines would be published on the various FDA communications services.